 When You want to Make Sure Volatile Functions Don’t Keep Updating

-There are some functions in Google Sheets that are volatile, like the RAND, RANDOM, NOW, and TODAY functions.
+Some functions in Google Sheets are volatile, like the RAND, RANDOM, NOW, and TODAY functions.
 They are known as volatile functions because they keep recalculating and updating every time there is a change in the sheet.

 For example, the RAND function in the list below displays results that keep changing:

-To freeze these results, we simply need to select the cells A2:A6, press CTRL+C and then press CTRL+Shift+V to paste the values of these cells into the same cells:
+To freeze these results, we need to select the cells A2:A6, press Ctrl+C, and then press Ctrl+Shift+V to paste the values of these cells into the same cells:

 When You Don’t Want to Copy Formatting